WillC09/Webpage/README.md

   - Technical Symbol (Segment = TS)

 Segment 3:
-- Cusomizabe section of schema that is personalized to each image.
+- Customizable section of schema that is personalized to each image.
-- Only contraint is the removal of odd characters and the replacement of spaces with highphens.
+- Only constraint is the removal of odd characters and the replacement of spaces with hyphens.